Here’s my guide to visiting the Castle Sant’Angelo. The castle is a 2,000 year old landmark in Rome Italy.

 As a national museum, it’s official name is the Museo Nazionale di Castle Sant’Angelo.
 You might consider the distinctive round bulwark a sign that you’ve arrived at Vatican City.

 The castle is a former tomb of Emperor Hadrian decorated in papal splendor.
-Everyone walks by this famous Roman landmark, but not many go inside (at least when I was there in March).
-Castle Sant'Angelo is thus a fascinating hidden gem in Rome, in plain sight.
+Everyone walks by this famous Roman landmark.
+But not many go inside.
+Castle Sant’Angelo is thus a fascinating hidden gem in Rome, in plain sight.

 Castle Sant’Angelo is the perfect reflection of Rome’s history.
 Though Castle Sant’ Angelo owes its name to a medieval legend, its history dates back to ancient Rome.
 Visiting the Castle Sant’Angelo is a walk through the entire history of Rome in one go.

 In 139, Emperor Hadrian commissioned the castle’s construction as a mausoleum.
 It houses the remains of Hadrian, his descendants, and all of the emperors from Hadrian to Septimius Severus.
 Hence, Castle Sant’Angelo is also referred to a Hadrian’s Mausoleum.

 The castle intentionally recalls the Mauseoleum of the Emperor Augustus across the river, which in turn was based on ancient Etruscan tombs.
 Unlike Rome’s other famous archaeological sites, Castle Sant’Angelo never fell into ruins.
 Instead, it continued to thrive as it was repurposed.

 Castle Sant’Angelo was transformed from a tomb, to an impregnable fortress, to a prison, to a magnificent Renaissance dwelling, to a museum.
 Pope Clement hid there from the looting troops of the French king, Charles VII.